rh-mobb/documentation/docs/idp/azuread-aro/README.md

 If you are using `zsh` as your shell (which is the default shell on macOS) you may need to run `set -k` to get the below commands to run without errors.
 [This is because `zsh` disables comments in interactive shells from being used](https://zsh.sourceforge.io/Doc/Release/Options.html).

-## 1. Register a new application in Azure AD for authenitcation
+## 1. Register a new application in Azure AD for authentication

 ### Capture the OAuth callback URL
 First, construct the cluster's OAuth callback URL and make note of it.
 To do so, run the following command, making sure to replace the variables specified: